Intro to Grading with REDCINE-XMay 16, 2012

 The color space specifies the range of possible colors, and gamma describes how a given numerical change in the file translates into a given brightness change in the image.
 These get the footage into a standardized and reasonably accurate starting point for subsequent grading.

-In general, the color space and gamma should use the most up-to-date color science, such as REDgamma3 instead of REDgamma2, or REDcolor3 instead of REDcolor2.
+In general, the color space and gamma should use the most up-to-date color science, such as REDgamma3 instead of REDgamma2, REDcolor4 instead of REDcolor3, and DRAGONcolor2 instead of DRAGONcolor.
 They aren’t thereafter varied much, if ever.
 The one exception is with fully manual grading, in which case many prefer to set gamma to REDLogFilm (while keeping the color space at its most up-to-date setting), since this standardizes the tones and makes footage more receptive to a wide range of grading styles.

 WHITE BALANCE, RGB SLIDERS & SATURATION